MS Morska Wola

-The MS Morska Wola, (previously Consul Horn, Hindhead and Rio Negro), was a Polish freighter during the Second World War.
+MS Morska Wola, (previously Consul Horn, Hindhead and Rio Negro), was a Polish freighter during the Second World War.
 She was purchased in Norway by the Polish shipping company Gdynia America Line and named after a Polish emigrants settlement in Brazil.

 Origins

 The ship was built as Consul Horn in Kiel in 1924 by Friedrich Krupp AG for the HC Horn shipping company, which operated her out of Hamburg.
-On 31 December 1927 the ship ran aground on Ven, Sweden.
+On 31 December 1927 the ship ran aground at Ven, Sweden.
 She was refloated on 4 January 1928.

 In 1934 she was acquired by the Knoll Shipping Company, registered in London and renamed as Hindhead.
 She was then acquired by A/S Sobral in 1936 and renamed Rio Negro, operating on shipping routes between Norway and South America.
 In 1938 she was acquired by the Polish shipping company Gdynia America Line, renamed as the Morska Wola and based in Gdynia.